GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 14. append()

-Why: To add custom attributes to the model’s array or JSON form.
+**Why**: To add custom attributes to the model’s array or JSON form.

-When: Use it when you want to include additional, computed attributes in the model’s representation.
+**When**: Use it when you want to include additional, computed attributes in the model’s representation.
 ```
 $user = User::find(1);
 $user->append('custom_attribute');